plume-lib/plume-scripts/README.md

-i# Plume-Scripts:  Scripts for programming and system administration #
+# Plume-Scripts:  Scripts for programming and system administration #

 These scripts automate various programming as sysadmin tasks.